 Norway's largest public collection of paintings, drawings and sculptures is found in the National Gallery, established in 1837.
 The gallery's central attractions include Edvard Munch's The Scream and Madonna, and paintings by Cézanne and Manet.

 The permanent exhibition shows highlights from the collection and national icons from the romantic period until the mid-1900s.
 Also on display are works by international painters and sculptors, including the French impressionists.

-The entry ticket is also valid on the same day at the National Museum - Architecture, the National Museum of Contemporary Art and the Museum of Decorative Arts and Design.
+The entry ticket is valid on the same day at all four of the National Museums for Art, Architecture and Design.

 Free entry on Thursdays.